 Good Grief Groups: Learning to Live with Loss as a Spiritual Journey

-Gatherings for Widowers and Widows happen on Thursdays from 11:30 am - 12:30 pm.
+Gatherings for Widowers and Widows happen on the 2nd and 4th Sundays of the month at 1:00 pm.
 Registration appreciated but walk-ins are welcome - please register here.
 A $10 donation is suggested.

-Eco Grief gatherings happen on Thursdays from 1:00 pm - 2:00 pm.
+Eco Grief gatherings happen on the 2nd and 4th Saturdays of the month at 11:30 am.
 This is a time when participants are free to share with others how the issue of climate change makes them feel and perhaps find ways to cope with those feelings.
 Registration is appreciated and all are invited.
 You may register here.

-Gatherings for Parents suffering the loss of a child happen on Tuesdays (beginning October 1, 2019) from 3:00 pm - 4:00 pm.
+Gatherings for Parents suffering the loss of a child happen on the 2nd and 4th Saturdays of the month at 10:00 am.
 Registration appreciated but walk-ins are welcome - please register here.
 A $10 donation is suggested.

 Spiritual Care Providers